SummaryCapping Medicaid funding could also shift costs to Medicare

-“These Medicaid reforms could inadvertently encourage states to reduce benefits for low income elderly beneficiaries,” said Dan Mendelson, president at Avalere Health.
+“These Medicaid reforms could inadvertently encourage states to reduce benefits for low-income elderly beneficiaries,” said Dan Mendelson, president at Avalere Health.
 “If not carefully designed, reduction in Medicaid coverage for duals—particularly in the provision of post-acute care—could reduce quality and increase Medicare spending through higher rates of hospitalization and more intensive use of services in these vulnerable populations.”

 Federal Funding Scenarios

 Under a per capita cap funding model, the federal government would establish an initial, state-specific funding amount for each group of beneficiaries in Medicaid (children, adults, expansion adults, aged, disabled) and increase that amount annually by a fixed growth rate.
 States that exceed those caps would either pay a higher share of Medicaid costs or have to find ways to reduce their spending.
-Avalere’s analysis evaluated two growth rates that have been included in recent proposals to implement per capita caps in Medicaid—the medical care inflation rate (CPI-M) and CPI-M plus 1 percentage point.
+Avalere’s analysis evaluated two growth rates that have been included in recent proposals to implement per capita caps in Medicaid: the medical care inflation rate (CPI-M) and CPI-M plus 1 percentage point.

-This analysis finds that proposals to limit per capita federal Medicaid funding growth based on medical inflation (CPI-M) could lead to a $44 billion spending cut for duals, $13 billion spending cut for all aged Medicaid beneficiaries, and $91 billion for all disabled Medicaid beneficiaries over 10 years.
+This analysis finds that proposals to limit per capita federal Medicaid funding growth based on medical inflation (CPI-M) could lead to a $44 billion spending cut for duals, $13 billion spending cut for all ages of Medicaid beneficiaries, and $91 billion for all disabled Medicaid beneficiaries over 10 years.
 Increasing that funding formula to CPI-M + 1 percent comes much closer to expected costs for these beneficiaries, resulting in a $20 billion increase for duals and a $26 billion increase in available federal funding for the aged between 2020 and 2026.
 However, this higher growth rate would still result in reduced funding to the disabled by $8 billion over the same period.

-“Aged and disabled Medicaid beneficiaries have particularly acute medical needs and spending on healthcare for these individuals has grown quickly,” said Caroline Pearson, senior vice president at Avalere.
+“Aged and disabled Medicaid beneficiaries have particularly acute medical needs, and spending on healthcare for these individuals has grown quickly,” said Caroline Pearson, senior vice president at Avalere.
 “States could be forced to reduce coverage for these individuals if federal funding caps are set below expected cost growth.”